eduardknezovic/testcontainers-scylladb-java/blog_post.md

 ### Step 6: Run and Validate the Test

-The test is done!

-The repository of the full code example can be found here: https://github.com/eduardknezovic/testcontainers-scylladb-java
+Your test is now complete and ready to be executed!

 In that example, this command was used to execute the test, but you are free to use whatever you're comfortable with.